BIO3082 - Global Change Biology

 - Predict how ongoing environmental changes will affect the ecological distributions and interactions of animals, plants, and microorganisms.

-- Propose and evaluate strategies to mitigate environmental change and its impacts on biota.
+- Propose and evaluate strategies to prevent or mitigate environmental change and its impacts on biota.

 - Demonstrate critical analytical approaches to scientific research and writing scientific reports.

 |Name||Professor Carla M. Sgrò|

 |Office hours||By appointment - please email|